chiara-phillips/chiara-phillips.github.io/index.md

 ---
 # Chiara Phillips

-Cartographer and data visualisation designer with an interdisciplinary approach to design, programming, and storytelling that brings data to life
+Cartographer with a background in programming and design, specialising in data visualisation, mapping, and visual storytelling.